ichenglin/Unit_Practice/03 Tower of Hanoi/README.md

 *(Note: Incomplete Description)*

 Nice!
 Seems like you had resolved the issue of peoples playing games unfairly, yet it sure isn't good enough for us.
-While you were away, we observed that the world could be even better by simply avoid miscommunications.
+While you were away, we observed that the world could be even better by simply avoid having miscommunications.
-After an in-deep discussion with the professionals in our association, we proudly concluded that the best solution will be simplifying our use of language.
+After an in-deep discussion with the professionals in our association, we proudly concluded that the best solution is to simplify our use of language.

+Rather then mentioning "move the disk from tower A to tower B", we could instead say "A & B" to perform a legal disk move between the towers.
+Since you had helped us before we truly believe in you, please help us make a program to perform the task.

 > **GOAL:** Perform a **legal move** between the towers with IDs of **`tower_a`** and **`tower_b`**.
 > ```java